MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-item-templates.md

 1. Modify the code file to indicate where parameter replacement should occur, if anywhere.
 For more information about parameter replacement, see [How to: Substitute Parameters in a Template.](../ide/how-to-substitute-parameters-in-a-template.md)

-1. Create an XML file and save it with a .vstemplate file extension in the same directory as your new item template.
+1. Create an XML file and save it with a .vstemplate file extension in the same directory as your project item file.

 1. Edit the .vstemplate XML file to provide item template metadata.
 For more information, see [Template schema reference (Extensibility)](../extensibility/visual-studio-template-schema-reference.md) and the example in the previous section.